r-xue/pipeline/doc/VLASS-SE-CUBE-Imaging-Workflow.md

    * `spw=['2,3,4','5,6,7']`
    Plese note that a channel-wise selection (e.g. `spw=['2:0~15','2:16~31']`) and a range-syntax selection (e.g. `spw=['1~4','5~7']` are not allowed.

- * the `reffreq` parameter for `tclean` will be expiciltly set to the mean frequency of  each spw/spwgroup.
+ * the `reffreq` parameter for `tclean` will be explicitly set to the mean frequency of  each spw/spwgroup.
  * If the spw-selected data is flagged above a percentage threshold (currently, hardcoded to 100%, i.e., completely flagged ), then that spw/spwgroup will not be added to the imaging target list, and a warning will be issued on the weblog.
  * The weblog is improved to show imagename/mask/spw/frereq of each imaging target in separate rows.